Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 ## Requirements
 > Define requirements and make sure that they are complete.

+The deep links implementation approach that we are to select must satisfy the following requirements:
 - Possibility to handle deep links and restore the application's state using them;
 - Possibility to save the application's state in deep links as a response to UI events (e.g. filtering, dropdown selections, searching, etc.);
 - Extensible and testable implementation approach.